natangr/ViperTemplate/README.md

 - *Not required*: To create Xcode groups, remove the references to the newly created files and add them back to the project

 ## Created Files
-- `Contract` -> Contains all the protocols used in VIPER
 - `Interactor`
 - `Presenter`
 - `ViewController` (AKA View)